 Our Dallas Medical Malpractice Attorneys Can Help if a Medical Professional Committed Negligence

-Our Dallas medical malpractice lawyers have been fighting for the rights of Texas medical negligence victims for 35 years.
+Mullen & Mullen Law Firm has been fighting for the rights of North Texas medical negligence victims for 38 years.
 We have the knowledge, skills, experience, and financial stability to take on medical professionals and the big insurance companies they are aligned with.

 Call (214) 747-5240 for a free consultation now.

-Texas Medical malpractice claims are often challenging due to changes in the law specifically designed to cut back on these types of cases.
+Dallas medical malpractice claims are often challenging due to changes in Texas law specifically designed to cut back on these types of cases.

-It is imperative that you contact an experienced Dallas attorney as soon as you suspect medical negligence has occurred.
-Many times malpractice happens in one of the following medical situations:
+It is imperative that you contact an experienced Dallas personal injury attorney as soon as you suspect medical negligence has occurred.

 - A doctor offers an incorrect diagnosis